Retirement savings plan () - mandatory company

 In 2025

-In practice, the share of capital corresponding to your voluntary payments (already deducted from your taxable income in the year of payments) is added to your taxable income in the year of exit, in the category of retirement pensions.
+In practice, the share of capital corresponding to your voluntary payments (already deducted from your taxable income in the year of the payments) is added to your taxable income in the year of exit, in the category of retirement pensions.
 This share of capital is taxable without the deduction of 10%.

 The share of capital corresponding to the interest generated by the contract is subject to the one-off flat-rate levy (PFU) made by the bank before it pays you the capital.